lsof-org/lsof/docs/tutorial.md

 ...
 ```

-If the file is a UNIX socket and netstat reveals and adress for it,
+If the file is a UNIX socket and netstat reveals and address for it,
 like this Solaris 11 example:

 ```shell